Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Introduction

-In this work, we choose an ensemble of negatively charged nitrogen vacancy (NV\textsuperscript{-}) centres in diamond \cite{DOHERTY20131} to characterize the dielectric resonator due to the high spin-dependent photoluminescence contrast down to cryogenic temperatures.
-Additionally, the spin ensemble conveniently allows us to spatially map the \Bone field of the dielectric resonator within the diamond; similar mapping of the $B_1$ field of other resonators has been demonstrated in literature\cite{Appel2015,horsley,Yang2019, Sasaki2016,Yaroshenko2020}.
+We choose an ensemble of negatively charged nitrogen vacancy (NV\textsuperscript{-}) centres in diamond \cite{DOHERTY20131} to characterize the dielectric resonator due to the high spin-dependent photoluminescence contrast down to cryogenic temperatures. \nv centres in diamond have a wide range of applications in the field of magnetometry \cite{Rondin_2014}.
+The spin ensemble conveniently allows us to spatially map the \Bone field of the dielectric resonator within the diamond; similar mapping of the $B_1$ field of other resonators has been demonstrated in literature\cite{Appel2015,horsley,Yang2019, Sasaki2016,Yaroshenko2020}.
 Finally, colour centres in diamond provide a promising qubit platform for practical implementations of future quantum networks and computers \cite{Nemoto2016,Bhaskar2020,Sukachev2017,Wrachtrup2006}-- thus it is useful to develop such methods to demonstrate compatibility with diamond-based spins.